apollographql/docs/src/content/studio/data-privacy.md

 If your environment uses a corporate proxy or firewall, you might need to configure it to allow outbound traffic to these domains.
 Note that data might be sent to multiple endpoints in a given domain.

-## What data does Apollo Server and Apollo Router send to Apollo Studio?
+## What data do Apollo Server and Apollo Router send to Apollo Studio?

 You can configure Apollo Server to trace the execution of each GraphQL operation and [push those metrics to Apollo Studio](./metrics/usage-reporting/).
 Studio uses this trace data to reconstruct both operation-level timing data for given query shapes and field-level timing data for your overall schema.
 This data is available for you to explore and visualize in Studio.